Backroads Trip Leaders: FAQs & Answers

 Q. Does an applicant need to be a capable bike mechanic?

 A. While most of our applicants do not feel confident in the full-range of bike mechanic skills when they first apply, Backroads leaders must be confident in their ability to fix typical bike issues in the field such as fine-tuning shifting, changing pedals, swapping saddles and fixing flat tires.
 It is to your benefit to start learning and practicing these skills early, keeping in mind we test applicant's skills at hiring events.
 Here are some of the skills new leaders are expected to have mastered before they start leading trips: Replace a rear derailleur cable and properly adjust shifting in under fifteen minutes.
 Replace a flat tube while checking the tire and rim tape for problems in under five minutes.
 Remove and replace both pedals in under two minutes.
 Remove and replace a saddle in under two minutes.

 Q. How do I get a copy of my driving record?
 Do I really need one?
 Can I bring it to the hiring event?

-A. For more information on how to obtain your driving record, please see the how to apply page.
-We understand it can be time consuming to attain, although more and more states are providing reports via the web.
+A. We understand it can be time consuming to attain a driving record, although more states are providing reports online.
 If you are European, your insurance company should be able to provide you with a copy of your driving record.
 Rest assured, we will not hold up your application if that is the only piece missing.
 However this information is required and essential for insurance purposes.
 Your report must show any accidents or infractions on your record.
 If you are sure your driving record is clean, you may hand deliver it to the hiring event, although if you have infractions, you may be disqualified on the spot from becoming a Trip Leader.